-- a) All waiver providers who have direct contact with waiver participants (including every employee, officer, or agent involved in the management, administration or provision of services under the FSW) must have criminal history checks. - b) Documented proof of the limited criminal history investigation is required with the initial application for approval as a new provider and must be obtained from the Indiana central repository by the prospective provider agency before submitting the prospective provider's application for approval to provide services to the Family and Social Services Administration's (FSSA) Division of Disability and Rehabilitative Services (DDRS) Bureau of Disabilities Services (BDS).
+- a) All waiver providers who have direct contact with waiver participants (including every employee, officer, or agent involved in the management, administration or provision of services under the FSW) must have criminal history checks. - b) Documented proof of the limited criminal history investigation is required with the initial application for approval as a new provider and must be obtained from the Indiana central repository by the prospective provider agency before submitting the prospective provider's application for approval to provide services to the Family and Social Services Administration's (FSSA) Division of Disability and Rehabilitative Services (DDRS) Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS).
 The documented proof must be on file at the time of original (initial) provider approval for all current employees.